Bouran-LTD/Hunta-app/README.md

 AR, BLE/UWB, Blockchain technology to form a fun new experience.

-Follow along with this GitHub to watch our lead developers progress, he is the sole developer!
+Follow along with this GitHub to watch our lead developers progress!